cogini/phoenix_container_example/README.md

 * Supports container-based testing, running tests against the production image using Postman/Newman, with containerized Postgres, MySQL, Redis, etc.

+* Uses [docker-compose](https://docs.docker.com/compose/) to test multiple
+  containers as a set.
+You can also run it on your local machine.

 * Supports building multiple versions of images with different configurations, allowing testing of updated base images in response to security vulnerabilities.

 * Supports development in a Docker container with Visual Studio Code.

+* Supports compiling assets such as JS/CSS within the container, then uploading them to CloudFront CDN.

 * Supports building for
   [multiple architectures](https://docs.docker.com/build/ci/github-actions/multi-platform/),
-  e.g., AWS [Gravaton](https://aws.amazon.com/ec2/graviton/) Arm processor.
+  e.g., AWS [Gravaton](https://aws.amazon.com/ec2/graviton/) Arm CPU.

 * Supports deploying to AWS ECS with Blue/Green deployment and AWS Parameter Store for configuration.
 Terraform is used to set up the environment.

-* Supports compiling assets such as JS/CSS within the container, then uploading them to CloudFront CDN.

-* Uses [docker-compose](https://docs.docker.com/compose/) to test multiple
-  containers as a set.
-You can also run it on your local machine.

 ## Contact

 Like what you see?
 We are happy to help you optimize your build system and infrastructure.
+Contact `jakemorrison` on the Elixir Slack or `sales@cogini.com`.